leblanc-simon/OpenAddressBook/README.md

 # OpenAddressBook

-A very simple address book
+A very simple address book with offline support

 ## Install